 Conducts complex patent office procedures on behalf of clients, including reissue, reexamination, and post-issuance practices.
 Select cases:

 Manages worldwide Standard Essential Patent licensing campaign relating to 3G and 4G wireless communication technologies.

 Creates valuable patent assets for a variety of software startup companies.

-Creates value for university-based research through development of intellectual property.
+Assists prominent university in monetizing its research through development of intellectual property.

 Manages U.S. patent prosecution for internationally based innovations by medical company focused on electrosurgery, vessel sealing, argon plasma coagulation, waterjet surgery, and cryosurgery.

 Manages worldwide patent activity for industry leader in paint color display.

 Prepares and manages intellectual property for multinational company developing new communication bus technology.